 Do you ever go to your wardrobe in the morning to get dressed but can’t find anything to wear, despite it being full of clothes?
 You can’t find the item you’re looking for, you can’t decide which outfit to wear and your kids are pulling at you asking for breakfast and help brushing their teeth and, to top it all, you’re running late… So you grab the first thing that comes to hand, whether it’s the same as what you wore yesterday, and pull it on.
 If this is you, read my post on how to make it simpler for yourself – declutter your wardrobe and love your clothes.

 Nothing to wear despite a wardrobe full of clothes?!

-Let’s face it, there are enough demands on your time as a Mum first thing in the morning without adding to your troubles something as simple as choosing what to wear.
+Let’s face it, there are often enough demands on your time first thing in the morning without adding to your troubles something as simple as choosing what to wear.

 Not to mention it being yet another decision you have to make, as well as the millions of other decisions you will have to make that day.

 What if I suggested to you that there was a solution to all this.
 It’s very simple and won’t take much time to put into place but it will make SO much difference to your mornings AND make you feel good about yourself to set you up for a great day ahead.

 Removing everything that shouldn’t be in there, keeping only what you love and you know is versatile enough to suit every activity you do during the day, and ensuring it’s all laid out in front of you so you can see what’s there.